DivyaDharshini3016/simplewebserver/README.md

 Import the necessary modules.

 ### Step 5:
-Define a custom request handler.
+define a custom request handler.

 ### Step 6:
 Start an HTTP server on a specific port.